 - What software will you use to validate the system after installation?

-- What kind of network management system will you use to monitor performance on an on-going basis?
+- What kind of network management system will you use to monitor performance on an ongoing basis?

 Unfortunately, there are a lot of companies out there that are just trying to move units and sell products, regardless if it’s right or needed.